Kitchen Designs Adelaide | Award Winning SpaceCraft Joinery

 Sarah Katsaros

 Academically speaking, Sarah has a Bachelor of Interior Architecture and a Master of Project Management.
-Professionally speaking, she has a wealth of industry experience having worked previously at Farquhar and IJF Living (owned by parent company Lusso Interiors).
+Professionally speaking, she has a wealth of industry experience, having worked previously at Farquhar and IJF Living (owned by parent company Lusso Interiors).

-Personally speaking, Sarah’s very well presented, carries a mature head on her shoulders, and has a great sense of humour.
+Personally speaking, Sarah’s very well-presented, carries a mature head on her shoulders, and has a great sense of humour.
 Win, win, win!

-To be honest, she was very impressive in her interview with her positive attitude, clear respect for process and a commitment to proactive communication.
-She continues to impress us with her friendly yet hard working demeanour.
+To be honest, she was very impressive in her interview with her positive attitude, clear respect for process, and a commitment to proactive communication.
+She continues to impress us with her friendly yet hardworking demeanour.

-Crafers, where Sarah resides, is a long way from her childhood home in Malaysia (a lot colder too, for that matter) but at least it’s a shorter commute to work.
+Crafers, where Sarah resides, is a long way from her childhood home in Malaysia (a lot colder too, for that matter), but at least it’s a shorter commute to work.
 She shares her home with daughter Sofia and husband Nick.

 Not to quash dreams, but we’re kind of happy she never realised her childhood desire to become a Spice Girl, because we love having her here.